Sitepager/pixel-match/README.md

 # @sitepager/pixel-match

 A fast, accurate, and configurable pixel-level image comparison library for Node.js, written in TypeScript.
-Ported from the original pixelmatch.
+This is a drop-in replacement for the original pixelmatch library, maintaining full API compatibility while adding new features and improvements.

 ## Installation